-- Ensure that the school principal or director reads and signs annually the test security agreement.
-The original signed copies must be kept on file with the school test coordinator.
-The required Principal or Director Confidentiality and Test Security Agreement is included in Appendix D of this handbook. - Ensure all test administrators read and study annually the Testing Code of Ethics. - Ensure all test administrators attend training for the state-mandated tests and sign the required test security agreement at the end of every training session.
-The test security agreements must be kept on file with the school test coordinator and should be available during the assessment monitoring process.
-The required Test Administrator Confidentiality and Test Security Agreement is included in Appendix D of this handbook. - Ensure an annual written testing plan for the school is developed and disseminated to the school principal or director and appropriate staff before the beginning of the school year.
-The annual testing plan must include, but is not limited to, rules for test administrator training, test security, proper testing environment, administering the secure tests, auditing test administrations, and preparing and returning secure test materials.
+- Adhere to the test administration windows established by the NCDPI. - Attend training sessions conducted by the RAC and test vendor(s) on policies and procedures for conducting secure test administrations and reviewing and processing test materials. - Annually read and study the Testing Code of Ethics. - Check TNN daily and disseminate information to principals or directors and school test coordinators as appropriate. - Annually read and sign the School Test Coordinator Confidentiality and Test Security Agreement that must be kept on file (either via paper or electronically) with the RAC.
+The School Test Coordinator Confidentiality and Test Security Agreement is required for school test coordinators who report directly to their RAC and is included in Appendix D of this handbook. - Ensure an annual written testing plan for the school is developed and disseminated to the school principal or director and appropriate staff before the beginning of the school year.
+The annual testing plan must include, but is not limited to, policies and procedures for test administrator training, test security, proper testing environment, administering the secure tests, auditing test administrations, and preparing and returning secure test materials, and processes for reporting testing irregularities.
 A sample Public School Unit Annual Testing Plan is located in Appendix E of this handbook and can be modified to fit the needs of the school.
-A copy of the school testing plan must be submitted annually to the RAC. - At the beginning of each school year, collaborate with other school officials to provide information to teachers, students, and parents or guardians advising them of the state-mandated tests that students will be required to take during that school year, the dates the tests will be administered, and how the results from the tests will be used.
-Also, information provided to parents or guardians must include whether the state or the local school board requires the test(s). - Establish any needed school policies and procedures to assure maximum test security in accordance with the policies and procedures developed by the test publisher. - Provide information about test security and inform staff of sanctions, penalties, or other possible consequences for test security violations. - Designate the personnel who are authorized to have access to test materials.
-"Access" to test materials by school personnel means handling the materials, but it does not include reviewing tests or analyzing test items. - Assist the school principal or director in understanding their duties and responsibilities relative to the Annual Testing Program and the implementation of state tests. - Establish procedures to ensure all test administrators comply with the test publisher's guidelines.
+A copy (either via paper or electronically) of the school testing plan must be submitted annually to the RAC. - If selected for a state assessment monitoring visit, the school's annual testing plan must be provided to the monitor and will be reviewed during the monitoring process. - Coordinate with state representatives in the event of an audit or monitoring visit to ensure testing policies and procedures are implemented appropriately. - At the beginning of each school year, collaborate with other school officials to provide information to teachers, students, and parents or legal guardians advising them of the state-mandated tests that students will be required to take during the school year, the dates the tests will be administered, and how the results from the tests will be used.
+Also, information provided to parents or legal guardians must include whether the state or the local school board requires the test(s). - Ensure the security of test materials and the integrity of the Annual Testing Program are maintained at all times.